A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

 \subsection{Benchmark 2: Super-resolution}

+The most common application of deep perceptual loss is super-resolution.
+One successful work that shows how deep perceptual loss can improve the performance of super-resolution applications is \textit{Perceptual Losses for Real-Time Style Transfer and Super-Resolution}~\cite{johnson2016perceptual}.
+This is shown through peak signal-to-noise ratio (PSNR) and SSIM~\cite{wang2004image} measurements as well as evaluation by human subjects.
+Interestingly, deep perceptual loss was outperformed by a state-of-the-art model called SRCNN~\cite{dong2015image} on PSNR and SSIM but won with a large margin on the human judgments.

-\textit{Perceptual Losses for Real-Time Style Transfer and Super-Resolution}~\cite{johnson2016perceptual} shows that deep perceptual loss can be used to improve the performance of super-resolution applications.
-This is shown by implementing an image transformation network consisting of five modified~\cite{gross2016training} residual blocks~\cite{he2016deep} and training that network with both pixel-wise and deep perceptual loss.
-The deep perceptual loss is implemented using an ImageNet pretrained VGG-16 network with several feature extraction points spread across the network.
-The deep perceptual loss is calculated according to Eq.~\ref{eq:benchmark2_loss}, where $x$ is the ground-truth image, $\hat{x}$ the output of the transformation network, and $\phi_n(x)$ are the features at layer $n$ of the loss network $\phi$ with input $x$.
+The improvement is achieved by implementing an image transformation network consisting of five modified~\cite{gross2016training} residual blocks~\cite{he2016deep} and training that network with deep perceptual loss.
+The performance of the image transformation network is then compared to one trained with pixel-wise loss.
+The deep perceptual loss is calculated according to

+where $x$ is the ground truth image, $\hat{x}$ the output of the transformation network, and $\phi_n(x)$ are the features at layer $n$ of the loss network $\phi$ with input $x$.

-The image transformation networks are trained on $288\times288$ image patches from the MS-COCO training set~\cite{Lin2014MicrosoftCC}, a dataset of $300000$ natural images used for object detection, dense pose estimation, keypoint detection, image captioning, and semantic, instance, and panoptic segmentation..
+The image transformation networks are trained on $288\times288$ image patches from the MS-COCO training set~\cite{Lin2014MicrosoftCC}, a dataset of $300000$ natural images used for object detection, dense pose estimation, keypoint detection, image captioning, and semantic, instance, and panoptic segmentation.
 The networks are tested on the images in the Set5~\cite{Bevilacqua2012LowComplexitySS}, Set14~\cite{Zeyde2010OnSI} and BSD100~\cite{Huang2015SingleIS} datasets.
 The three test sets are collections of high-quality images that have become standard for evaluation of super-resolution models~\cite{agustsson2017ntire}.
 Since the transformation networks are fully convolutional, they are applied to the full images of the test sets.
 The transformation networks are trained and tested for $\times4$ and $\times8$ upscaling.
 The input images are downscaled by applying Gaussian blur with $\sigma=1.0$ and downsampling by the given factor with bicubic interpolation.

-The test performance of the transformation networks are measured as the peak signal-to-noise ratio (PSNR) and SSIM~\cite{wang2004image} between the upscaled output images and the ground truth images.
-Additionally, a study was conducted where humans judged the quality of the $\times4$ upscaled images.
-The deep perceptual loss trained networks outperformed the pixel-wise trained ones on PSNR and SSIM as well as the human judgements.
-Interestingly, deep perceptual loss was outperformed by a state-of-the-art model called SRCNN~\cite{dong2015image} on PSNR and SSIM but won with a large margin on the human judgments.